ATA Martial Arts: Uniforms

-Students and instructors alike each wear a traditional white dobok with the appropriate belt to all classes, promotional rank testings, and tournaments.
+Students and instructors alike each wear a traditional white dobok with the appropriate belt and additions.
 Each dobok has on the right breast an ATA shield patch with a school or club-specific patch on the left.
 On the back of the uniform, instructors and trainee instructors are required to have the word "TAEKWONDO" arching over a red and blue ATA patch.
 Underneath the patch is the instructor's name, either as "JOHN DOE" or "J. DOE."
 Non-instructor students may wear a uniform with "TAEKWONDO" and an ATA patch on the back, however, these students do not wear their names on their backs.
 Instead of a name, the student will have the location of the dojang.
+Certified tournament judges may wear their appropriate level chevrons on their left sleeves.

 Also, there is a black and red dobok used specifically for the leadership program, with red lettering and no patches.

 Masters wear traditional silk uniforms for special events such as the Masters Ceremony at World Championships.